CyriacBr/es5-to-dts/README.md

 This tool generates TypeScript declaration files from legacy JS code.
 It works by identifying certain patterns from old JS.

 It might not work properly or cover 100% of the possible cases, so you'll probably need to tweak the generated `dts` manually.
-But it gets the job done and save a lot of time.
+But it gets the job done and saves a lot of time.
 It is even better if the legacy code contains JsDoc comments.

 Made using TypeScript compiler API and this AST visualizer:
 https://astexplorer.net/